No results for ""

 Using a shared key between anonymous contexts in React Native for Android

 It is possible to use one, shared key between anonymous contexts.
 However, we do not recommend this.
 Using a shared key between anonymous contexts means that some features will be limited or will not work as expected.
-To learn more, read Using a shared key between anonymous contexts.
+To learn more, read Use a shared key between anonymous contexts.

 If you are using an older version of the React Native SDK on Android, there is some additional configuration required if you want to use a shared key between anonymous contexts.